cedrichille/historical-co2-data/to_do.md

 ## app.py + pages
 - year sliders adjusts to available ranges
-- callback that stores and copies selections to other pages (should live in app.py, but how can it access the components in other pages?)
+- callback that stores and copies filter selections to other pages, using State and Store

 ## other
-- Host dashboard on webpage, including GUI with column search and selection, visualization, exporting capabilities
-- Update README and LICENSE